veltman/streets/README.md

 **Why MySQL?**
 This could easily be modified for PostgreSQL, I'm sure.
 I know that's the way to go for GIS stuff, but my old habits die hard, and a plain database works fine for this scenario because I'm not actually doing any spatial joins or anything like that.
 If I had experience with PostgreSQL I'd have used that instead.

 **What do I do now?**
-Coming soon: generalized browser-based editor for the DB for users to input/edit historical information.
-Includes de-duping and merging.
+Coming soon: A generalized browser-based editor for the DB for users to input/edit historical information, de-dupe and merge streets, add landmarks.